Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent

 Let us focus on the ground states $\ket{0_x0_y}$ and $\ket{+_x+_y}$, which can be exactly expressed in terms of the so-called ``single-line" and ``double-line" iPEPS with the toroidal boundary condition~\cite{Single_line_TNS_2008}.
 They are included in the $2\times2$ unit cell iPEPS ansatz in Fig.~\ref{Fig_append_1}a.
 As shown in Fig.~\ref{Fix_point_PEPS}a, by defining two of rank-3 tensors, we can obtain the $A$ tensor for the iPEPS $\ket{+_x+_y}$ shown in Fig.~\ref{Fix_point_PEPS}b or the iPEPS $\ket{0_x0_y}$ shown in Fig~\ref{Fix_point_PEPS}c.
 Because the two kinds of nonequivalent of iPEPS representations of the fixed point toric code states are included in the $2\times 2$ unit cell iPEPS ansatz, we expect that it performs better than other kinds of iPEPS ansatz for the toric code model, especially along the self-dual line.

 When evaluating the FM string order parameter on a torus geometry for a non-contractible loop $L$, which as we have seen is convenient for our tensor network methods, the denominator in Eq.~\eqref{FM_op} depends on the choice of the topologically degenerate ground states in the toric code phase.
 This can be easily understood at the fixed point of the toric code phase.
 When using the ground state $\ket{+_x+_y}$ to evaluate the FM string order parameter $O_Z$, we find that it is not well-defined because $\ket{+_x+_y}$ spontaneously breaks the $W^Z_x$ symmetry, i.e., $W^Z_x\ket{+_x+_y}=\ket{+_x-_y}$, such that the denominator $\bra{+_x+_y}W^Z_x\ket{+_x+_y}=0$.
-This problem can be circumvented by considering the minimally entangled state of the trivial topological sector $\ket{\pmb{1}}$, which is by definition a simultaneous eigenstate of $W_x^X$ and $W_x^Z$ with eigenvalues $1$, such that the denominator of the FM string order parameter is $1$.
-The FM string order parameter evaluated using the minimally entangled state in the trivial topological sector mimics the one defined on a contractible loop.
+This problem can be circumvented by considering either the ground state $\ket{0_x0_y}$ or the minimally entangled state of the trivial topological sector $\ket{\pmb{1}}$, such that the denominator of the FM string order parameter $O_Z$ is $1$.
+However, if we want to correctly evaluated FM string order parameters $O_X$ and $O_Z$ simultaneously, we have to consider the minimally entangled state $\ket{\pmb{1}}$.
+The FM string order parameters $O_X$ and $O_Z$ evaluated using the minimally entangled state in the trivial topological sector which mimics the one defined on a contractible loop.